 30 low budget ways to gain maximum exposure and sales.

-I must preface the below with this – it’s highly important that you first identify your unique selling proposition (or what makes you unique over your competitors) and identify your core target market (your best customers and you want more like these folks).
+I must preface the below with this – it’s highly important that you first identify your unique selling proposition (or what makes you unique over your competitors) and identify your core target market (your best customers – you want more like these folks).
 By truly understanding these two things, the rest of your marketing should be easier to create and carry out.
-You’ll also know which tips below to utilize right away and be ready for savvy guerrilla marketing.
+You’ll also know which tips below to utilize right away so you can start your savvy guerrilla marketing.

 So, lets get started

 (The suggestions below are for realtors, but if you are a professional in another industry and your job description includes sales, the below will be useful in your marketing as well:

 If you are working for a broker and they offer realtor pages on their website, add your up to date information.

 Consider having your own website that matches your other branded materials.

 Create a 52 week blog campaign and calendar.

 Consider guest blogging on other relevant websites where your target market may be hanging out (hotel, motel, restaurants if you are foodie, etc.).

 Consider email marketing, such as eNewsletters, to keep in touch with potential and past buyers/sellers.